Managed Virtual Routers with pfSense Routing Control

 Manage outbound NAT, inbound port forwarding, and failover policy across one or more uplinks.

-Extend to BGP and OSPF networks when growth and resilience requirements outgrow static routes.
+Run dynamic routing with BGP and OSPF when growth and resilience requirements outgrow static routes.

 NAT and reverse NAT (port forwards)